Asian Car Brands

 FAW Group Logo

 The extended name FAW sounds like First Automotive Works and fully justifies itself because it is with this company that the history of the Chinese automotive industry began.
 It built the first automobile plant in China, which began producing cars in 1958.
-Now, the oldest automobile enterprise produces cars and small cars, buses, SUVs, and trucks of various tonnage.
+The oldest automobile enterprise now produces cars and small cars, buses, SUVs, and trucks for various cargo.

 BAIC